aclayton27/john-deere-dt-case-study/main-case.md

 Agriculture is undergoing a major transformation driven by labor shortages, rising costs, and the need for higher efficiency.

-John Deere’s Production & Precision Agriculture segment represents a significant portion of the company’s overall business, highlighting the growing importance of data-driven farming solutions.
+By 2023, John Deere’s Production & Precision Agriculture segment had become one of the company’s largest business units, reflecting a significant shift toward digital and data-driven services.

 Technology has become a key differentiator, with companies racing to provide digital solutions that improve productivity.